 The San Andreas Fault is a transform fault in California that extends roughly 1,200 m along the state of California.
 At about 6 cm per year, the Pacific Plate and North American Plate slide across one another.

 As mentioned previously, we have built large cities on or near transform plates.
 For example, the city of San Francisco is located on the North American Plate.
 But the city of Los Angeles was built on the Pacific Plate.
-If you could fast-forward time about 10 million years, these two major will neighbor each other side-by-side.
+If you could fast-forward time about 10 million years, these two major cities will neighbor each other side-by-side.

 Some of the largest earthquakes in North America have shook along the San Andreas Fault.
 For example, an estimated 7.9 magnitude rattled California in 1857, Then again, the Fort Tejon ruptured along the San Andreas with inherent damage.

 What are examples of transform plates?

 There are transform plates that are completely hidden under oceans.
 For example, the Caribbean Plate and North American Plate straddle Haiti, Cuba and Dominican Republic.
 As these plates slid across each other, it was responsible for the magnitude 7 earthquake that had a death toll of 230,000 people.

 The Scotia Plate is surrounded by two major plates along the edge of the South Atlantic and Southern Ocean.
 But its neighboring plates controls how much it moves in either direction.
 About 47 million years ago, it’s believed that it opened the Drake Passage which is a massive trench from South American Plate to the Antarctica Plate.